apache/druid/docs/content/Granularities.md

 They support specifying a time zone which determines where period boundaries start and also determines the timezone of the returned timestamps.

-By default years start on the first of January, months start on the first of the month and weeks start on Mondays unless an origin is specified.
+By doc_page years start on the first of January, months start on the first of the month and weeks start on Mondays unless an origin is specified.

-Time zone is optional (defaults to UTC)
+Time zone is optional (doc_pages to UTC)
-Origin is optional (defaults to 1970-01-01T00:00:00 in the given time zone)
+Origin is optional (doc_pages to 1970-01-01T00:00:00 in the given time zone)

     <code>{"type": "period", "period": "P2D", "timeZone": "America/Los_Angeles"}</code>